aclloyd97/backyard-weatherman/index.md

 [![Car Ride Home](https://img.youtube.com/vi/sEUkP2Z39hE/0.jpg)](https://www.youtube.com/watch?v=sEUkP2Z39hE)

 ### Hurricanes
+In the Caribbean, tropical storms category begin at 34 mph, while hurricane categories exceeds 74 mph.
+These classifications come from the *Saffir-Simpson Hurricane Wind Scale*, which depends on wind speeds alone to slot storms into different categories.
+There's a trick to hurricanes, however.
+A number of factors affect these violent storms creating dangerous situations, not just wind speed.

-The trick about hurricanes, however, is there are a number of factors.
-Hurricanes are violent storms, particularly in the Caribbean, with a wind force that exceeds 74 mph; tropical storms, in comparison, is 34 mph.
-These storms are defined by their wind speed using the Saffir-Simpson Hurricane Wind Scale.
-This scale has its problems, as it does not account for other dangerous factors such as the physical size of the storm and the amount of precipitation.
-Hurricane Ike, for example, had the wind speed of a typical Hurricane Category 2, but the storm surge comparable to a Category 5.
-Hurricane Harvey was a Category 4 hurricane, with a wind speed of 130 mph.
+Factors include the physical size of the storm and the amount of precipitation during the meteorological event.
+Hurricane Ike, for example, had the wind speed of a typical Hurricane _Category 2_, but the storm surge comparable to a typical _Category 5_.
+Hurricane Harvey was a _Category 4_ hurricane, with a wind speed of 130 mph.
+As a result, I knew the categorization system was flawed and thought

+> Oh, because of my experiences with a hurricane that behaved like a Category 5, I know how to handle all hurricanes smaller than a Category 5.

+My experiences with Ike, however, would not compare to Harvey in the slightest.

 *Map #1*
 <div id="map1" class="map leaflet-container" style="width: 700px; height: 400px; position: relative;"></div>
 <script src="https://cdn.jsdelivr.net/gh/aclloyd97/LeafletHeatMap/index.html"></script>

+The precipitation for Harvey was unlike any other hurricane, dropping 27 trillion gallons over the first 6 days.[^1] Hurricane Katrina, by comparison, only dropped 6 trillion gallons of water.

 I woke up and looked out my window and my street was flooded, my yard was flooded.
 Harvey was flooding Houston.
 There was no way to leave as I had originally anticipated.
 The first night, Harvey dumped from [range or average] on Houston.
 Across the city, rain was covering everything from front lawns like mine to entire cities.